 - Update contact information and your “About Me” section.

 - Test functionality of forms and checkout.

 - Think about your user experience.
 How can you make it better?

 - Review your hosting plan — are you ready for an upgrade?

-Some potential customers may use phones or tablets in place of a home computer, and many shop on the go.
+Many potential customers use phones or tablets in place of a home computer, and some shop on the go.
 Plus, your Google search rankings could hurt if your website isn’t mobile-friendly.
 Pull your website up on your smartphone, and make any necessary changes.

 Review Your Traffic